Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s all too common to pay a fee for a service.
 For example, if you’re paying a $10 commission to buy stock on the stock market through a broker, you’ve immediately lost 10% in fees.
 Not good.
-When you’re investing $10,000 with a $10 commission, that’s acceptable: it’s just 0.1%.
+That’s acceptable when you’re investing $10,000 with a $10 commission: it’s just 0.1%.
 So at the $100 level, investing needs to be ultra-cost-effective.

 First things first: no fees.
 At the $100 level, investing needs to be ultra-cost-effective.

-We’ll, therefore, focus on free or lower-cost brokers and investment accounts, and work through other ideas.
-There may be viable other options.
+Therefore, we’ll focus on free or lower-cost brokers and investment accounts and work through other ideas.
+There may be other viable options.
 Even just keeping it in the bank means you’ll live to invest another day.
 But here are some considerations taken from advice from the investment community.

 Investing is hard, don’t be fooled.
-Some of the world’s best investors almost never sell their stocks, preferring to hold forever.
+Some of the world’s best investors rarely sell their stocks, preferring to hold them forever.
 Long-term plans based on research and education may be better than dipping your toe in with $100, so do take note of this option.

-ETFs are exchange-traded funds, also known as index funds, that allow you to take a broad investment in many shares at once.
-They are useful ways to invest in the market without needing to pick good stocks: ETFs just follow a selected index (like the entire S&P 500) in a single share.
+ETFs, or exchange-traded funds, allow you to invest in many shares at once.
+They are useful ways to invest in the market without picking good stocks: ETFs follow a basket of stocks (like the entire S&P 500 index) in a single share.

 ETFs: simple, powerful, low fees.
 They're worth taking the time to understand.

 ETFs have power because individual shares may be priced very low even though they follow trillion-dollar markets.
-For instance, Vanguard’s Total World Stock ETF is listed as VWOB and is at the time of writing $80 on the NYSE.
-That means you can buy one share of it today, and save the $20 or so leftover for your next investment.
+For instance, Vanguard’s Total World Stock ETF is listed as VWOB and is, at the time of writing, $80 on the NYSE.
+That means you can buy one share of it today and save the $20 or so leftover for your next investment.

-Another ETF, Vanguard’s best-performing ETF over the last 10 years in the US stock market ETF list is MGK, at a cost of $180 now.
-That’s more than $100, but gives you an idea of what $100 or thereabouts can get you.
+Another ETF, Vanguard’s best-performing ETF over the last ten years in the US stock market ETF list is MGK, which is currently trading at approximately $190.
+That’s more than $100, but it gives you an idea of what $100 or thereabouts can get you.

-We’re not advocating you go out and buy either of these ETFs are provided as investment advice, just as examples of what big ETFs can be bought for around $100.
+We’re not advocating you go out and buy either of these ETFs, to be clear.
+They’re just examples of what big ETFs can be bought for around $100.

-Why Vanguard?
-Well, not just Vanguard.
-But Vanguard is well-known, reputable, has no commission on its investment account for most ETFs, and its ETFs have competitive expense ratios.
-You’ll need a Vanguard Brokerage Account, which involves signing-up, proving your identity, and so on.
-But that’s the same everywhere.
+As for why we picked Vanguard?
+Well, it helps that Vanguard is well-known and reputable.
+It also has no commission on its investment account for most ETFs, and its ETFs have competitive expense ratios.
+You’ll need a Vanguard Brokerage Account, which involves signing up, proving your identity, and so on.
 Blackrock has similar super-low fee ETFs under the brand iShares, but those go through Fidelity for commission-free trading.
 It’s your decision.

-Finally, free brokerage apps like Robinhood or Charles Schwab will also let you buy some ETFs without commissions.
-Again, you’ll need to sign up, get the app or account, and go from there.
+Free brokerage apps like Robinhood or Charles Schwab will also let you buy some ETFs without commissions.
+Again, you’ll need to get the app or account, verify your identity, and go from there.

-Now, you can buy cheaper stocks like, say, Starbucks for $8 a share, but again, if you really want to buy a share that costs more than your budget, you’ll have to pick a broker that supports fractional shares.
+Now, you can buy cheaper stocks like Dropbox for $20 a share, but again, if you want to buy a share that costs more than your budget, you’ll have to pick a broker that supports fractional shares.

 Buying one share or buying many fractional shares: new options open up the market.

 There are some minor differences that you should know: for example, owning regular stock gives you shareholder rights and the ability to attend meetings.
-However, for most people, while the downsides of fractional shares are real, it’s still a great way to get started as you upgrade towards buying a whole share of normal stock.
+However, while the downsides of fractional shares are real for most people, it’s still a great way to get started as you upgrade towards buying a whole share of normal stock.

-Cryptocurrency is an area of investing that is extremely volatile and difficult to really trust.
-That said, you can invest as little as a few dollars into an asset like Bitcoin.
-You don’t have to buy one whole Bitcoin!
-Bitcoin is hovering at well over $11,000 at the time of writing, but you can buy fractions.
-So, you can buy a few fractions of a Bitcoin up to $100 and you’ll be building your portfolio.
-You’ll need to jump through a few hoops if you sign up with the likes of Coinbase or other crypto providers or apps, but this is a necessary step to get your Bitcoin back into hard currency, so it’s worth the hassle.
+You’ll need to jump through a few hoops if you sign up with the likes of Coinbase or other crypto providers and apps, but this is a necessary step to get your cryptocurrency back into hard currency, so it’s worth the hassle.

-Should you invest your money in P2P or crypto?
+Should you invest your money in crypto?
 Is it a good idea?
-We cannot give advice.
-These are just examples of less-conventional investments that can be made with $100.
+We cannot give you that advice since everyone’s risk profile looks different.

 Not all education costs!
 There are free resources, too.
 Here’s a list.

-- r/investing — a focused subreddit but with investing news and views too.
-This list of FAQs is a great point to start, and come back to.
+- r/investing — A focused subreddit but with investing news and views too.
+This list of FAQs is a great point to start with and come back to.

 - The New Coffeehouse Investor: How to Build Wealth, Ignore Wall Street, and Get on with Your Life — by Bill Schultheis.
 A commonly gifted book to new investors.
-Take my advice: buy a used or second-hand edition listed as in good condition or better.
-You gotta be frugal with $100!
+Take my advice: buy a used or second-hand edition listed as good condition or better.
+You have to be frugal with $100!

-- Investing for Dummies.
-Don’t overlook this book, it contains loads of useful advice that can help.
+- Investing for Dummies — Don’t overlook this book, as it contains lots of helpful advice.
 Again, buy used, save your cash.

-Finally, this isn’t an idea for how to invest $100, but a technique for how to invest $100 regularly.
+This section isn’t an idea for investing $100, but a technique for how to do so regularly.

-Dollar-cost averaging is where you invest in the markets at a regular interval with the same amount of money.
+Dollar-cost averaging is where you invest in the markets regularly with the same amount of money.
 Invest each week or each month.
 Why?
 The power is in regular investing.
 You aren’t trying to strike the best price, but you’re investing.
-It’s called DCA and it works.
+It’s called DCA, and it works.
 Here’s a Reddit discussion on the matter.

-- Each time your approach has bought a different number of shares in a stock, due to price fluctuations.
+- You’ve bought a different number of shares in stock each time, due to price fluctuations.

-- This way you aren’t attempting to time the market, but get more of your money into the market for a longer time, rather than waiting.
+- This way, you aren’t attempting to time the market, but get more of your money into the market for longer, rather than waiting.

 Dollar-cost averaging is a long-term approach and the very opposite of day trading.
-It’s not recommended by all, but it is a strategy that makes sense for many.
+All do not recommend it, but it is a strategy that makes sense for many.